-When a problem arises concerning your son or daughter's work in school, the best person to contact is the classroom teacher.
+When a problem arises concerning your child's work in school, the best person to contact is the classroom teacher.
 An appointment to meet with the teacher may be made by calling the secretary or by sending a note or email to the teacher.
-Please remember that it is very difficult for teachers to come to the telephone between 8:00 a. m. - 3:25 p. m.
+Please remember that it is very difficult for teachers to come to the telephone between 8:00 a. m. -3:25 p. m.
+It is only expected that teachers and paras will respond within 24 hours from the workday and 48 hours over the weekend